iapyeh/sshscript/syntax.md

     ```

 - overwrite(boolean): optional, default is True.
-    - if True, the destination file would be overridden if it is already existed, otherwise raises a FileExistsError.
+    - If True, the destination file would be overridden if it is already existed, otherwise raises a FileExistsError.
 - Returns: tuple (src, dst)

 ```python